jostho/gestang/monsoon/README.txt

 Getting started
 -----------------
-Extract the archive to a location.
-Import the archive into eclipse as follows - Import > General > Existing projects into Workspace.
-Run 'mvn test' from the command line to test the service.
-You may need to set the 'M2_REPO' classpath variable (pointing to your local maven2 repository) to get started in eclipse.
+To setup the workspace for eclipse, run 'mvn eclipse:eclipse'.
+Then, import the archive into eclipse as follows - Import > General > Existing projects into Workspace.
+You may need to set the 'M2_REPO' classpath variable (pointing to your local maven2 repository) to fix the build errors.

 Introduction
 --------------